SECONDARY NIC WITH 2016 NUC SKULL CANYON

 My reasoning behind this was that because I am using the 2016 NUC Skull Canyon NUC as an ESXi host, the ability of the CPU to burst to higher speeds at the expense of higher power consumption (and significantly higher CPU temperatures) is not as important to me as the quiet work environment.
 The VMs that I run on the NUC are for lab purposes only, and most of the time, the VMs sit idle.
 Even the occasional rises in CPU load by a few VMs at a time should not put enough demand on the CPU to burst above 2.6 GHz and get much hotter, causing the chassis fan to speed up.
 So, to keep the NUC cooler at lower fan RPMs, I decided to lower the L1/L2 values.

-So far, I am completely satisfied with the performance that I am getting from the 2016 NUC Skull Canyon with the Power settings in BIOS set to Lower Power.
+So far, I am completely satisfied with the performance that I am getting from the 2016 NUC Skull Canyon with the Power settings in BIOS set to Low Power Enabled.
 The VMs that I run on the NUC – various Cisco Unified Communications VMs – are very responsive both in their functionality and the speed of their web-based GUI management interfaces.
 I see a tremendous improvement in the performance of these VMs vs the same VMs running on the 2012 quad-core 2.6 GHz Mac Mini boxes.
 Even with 12 VMs running concurrently on the 2016 Skull Canyon NUC, the performance of each VM is better compared to their performance when running on the 2012 Mac Minis, which could not run more than 6 VMs each.
 Therefore, in my opinion, lowering the CPU L1/L2 levels to help bring down the CPU temperatures was well worth it in the virtualization environment.
 Whether or not changing the L1/L2 levels actually made any effect on lowering the CPU temperatures is hard to tell, as proving it would require more testing as well as having to rely on some CPU temperature monitoring software rather than relying on empirical data.